-34. ABROGATION, SUSPENSIONS OR AMENDMENTS OF THE RULES
+34. AMENDMENT OR REPEAL OF THE RULES

-- (a) To amend or abrogate or suspend a rule or rules shall require a majority vote of all members elected provided one day's notice thereof shall have been given.
-To amend or abrogate or suspend a rule or rules without such prior notice shall require two-thirds vote of all members elected. - (b) These rules may be revised by a resolution adopted by a majority vote of all members elected.
-The resolution shall set forth the fact of revision and a copy of the revised rules shall be attached to and incorporated in the resolution by reference.
-The resolution, without the rules, shall be published in the journal.
-The journal shall show that a certified copy of the resolution, together with the revised rules has been filed in the office of the Secretary of State.
-Two certified copies of the revised rules shall be kept at the desk of the secretary of the Senate, which shall be the official rules of the Senate.
+- (a) To amend or repeal one or more rules shall require a majority vote of all members elected provided three days' notice thereof shall have been given.
+To amend or repeal one or more rules without such prior notice shall require two-thirds vote of all members elected. - (b) Two certified copies of the revised rules, as amended from time to time, shall be kept at the desk of the secretary of the Senate, which shall be the official rules of the Senate.
 The certification above provided for shall be by the President and secretary of the Senate.
-The certificate shall refer to the journal giving the date when the page where the resolution was adopted, and shall show the date when the resolution was filed in the office of the Secretary of State.

-35. ON VETO BILLS
+35. ON VETOED BILLS

-- (a) In the event of the veto of any till passed by the General Assembly, the veto message of the Governor shall be read together with the bill vetoed. - (b) It shall then be in order to proceed to consideration of the bill, in which event the motions shall be: - (1) That the bill do pass notwithstanding the veto, and the affirmative vote of two-thirds of all members elected shall be required for the adoption of such motion; - (2) That consideration of the bill be postponed to a day certain.
+(a) In the event of the veto of any bill passed by the General Assembly, the veto message of the Governor shall be read together with the bill vetoed.

-- (c) The merits of the bill may be debated before the vote be taken, but the vote on a vetoed bill shall not be reconsidered.
+- (b) It shall then be in order to proceed to consideration of the bill, in which event the motions shall be: - (1) That the bill do pass notwithstanding the veto, and the affirmative vote of two-thirds of all members elected shall be required for the adoption of such motion; - (2) That consideration of the bill be postponed to a day certain. - (c) The merits of the bill may be debated before the vote be taken, but the vote on a vetoed bill shall not be reconsidered.
 In the case of a bill containing several items or sections, one or more of which has been vetoed, and approval given to the remaining items or sections, each item or section so vetoed shall be separately voted upon by the Senate. - (d) Action by the Senate upon all vetoed bills shall be endorsed on the bill and certified by the President.
 The bill shall then be filed immediately with the Secretary of State by the secretary of the Senate.

-36. PARLIAMENTARY AUTHORITY
+36. CONFIRMATIONS